EDU 3307 (LUOA), EDUC 307 (LUO): Instructional Practices for Differentiated Instruction

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-There will be 4 Discussions throughout the course.
-The purpose of Discussion Assignments is to generate interaction in regard to relevant, course topics.
+Discussions are collaborative learning experiences.
+Therefore, the candidate will complete 4 Discussions throughout the course.
+The purpose of Discussion assignments is to generate interaction in regard to relevant course topics.
 The candidate is required to post 1 thread of at least 250 words, and respond to 1 other candidates’ with a reply of at least 150 words.
 Each thread must include at least 1 citation in current APA format.
+Acceptable sources include textbooks, journal articles, and notes.
+Any sources used should be cited in current APA format.
 (CLO: A, B, C, D)

 Unit Plan: Foundation Assignment